gammastudios/okta-admin/docs/users/okta-admin_users.md

 * [okta-admin users listroles](okta-admin_users_listroles.md)	 - Lists all roles assigned to a user.
 * [okta-admin users partialupdate](okta-admin_users_partialupdate.md)	 - Update a users profile and/or credentials.
 * [okta-admin users reactivate](okta-admin_users_reactivate.md)	 - Reactivates a user.
+* [okta-admin users removeapptarget](okta-admin_users_removeapptarget.md)	 - Remove App Instance Target to App Administrator Role given to a User.
+* [okta-admin users removegrouptgtfromrole](okta-admin_users_removegrouptgtfromrole.md)	 - Removes group target from role for a user.
+* [okta-admin users removelinkedobject](okta-admin_users_removelinkedobject.md)	 - Delete linked objects for a user, relationshipName can be ONLY a primary relationship name.
+* [okta-admin users removerole](okta-admin_users_removerole.md)	 - Unassigns a role from a user.
 * [okta-admin users resetfactors](okta-admin_users_resetfactors.md)	 - This operation resets all factors for the specified user.
 * [okta-admin users resetpwd](okta-admin_users_resetpwd.md)	 - Generates a one-time token (OTT) that can be used to reset a users password.
+* [okta-admin users revokegrant](okta-admin_users_revokegrant.md)	 - Revokes one grant or all grants for a specified user.
+* [okta-admin users revokegrants](okta-admin_users_revokegrants.md)	 - Revokes all grants for the specified user and client.
+* [okta-admin users revoketoken](okta-admin_users_revoketoken.md)	 - Revokes the specified refresh token or all tokens for the user.
+* [okta-admin users setlinkedobject](okta-admin_users_setlinkedobject.md)	 - Sets linked objects for a associatedUserId, primaryRelationshipName and primaryUserId.
 * [okta-admin users suspend](okta-admin_users_suspend.md)	 - Suspends a user.
 * [okta-admin users unlock](okta-admin_users_unlock.md)	 - Unlocks a user with a LOCKED_OUT status.
 * [okta-admin users unsuspend](okta-admin_users_unsuspend.md)	 - Unsuspends a user.